kamilest/cst-ii-bioinformatics/docs/sequencing.md

 * Decreases the number of possibilities for a path—simple unpaired de Bruijn usually gives multiple possible paths so many potential genome assemblies.
 * Paired de Bruijn narrows the assembly choice down and accounts for the placement of various *repeats* in the genome.

+**Problem:** Not every Eulerian path in the paired de Bruijn graph constructed from a (k, d)-mer composition spells out a solution of the String Reconstruction from Read-Pairs Problem.
+To solve this, generate all Eulerian paths and output the path that spells out a string whose paired (k, d)-mer composition is equal to the initial set of (k, d)-mers.

 ### Constraints
 Assumptions include:

 * *perfect coverage* of genome by reads
+  * in reality, only a small fraction of k-mers are captured from the genome, thereby violating the key assumption of de Bruijn graphs.
-  * breaking reads into shorter $k$-mers which are more likely to cover the entire genome
+  * breaking reads into shorter $k$-mers which are more likely to cover the entire genome.
   * long reads for perfect coverage should contain every possible $k$-mer in the composition which is unlikely
+  * However, Even after read breaking, most assemblies still have gaps in k-mer coverage, causing the de Bruijn graph to have missing edges, and so the search for an Eulerian path fails.
+In this case, biologists often settle on assembling contigs (long, contiguous segments of the genome) rather than entire chromosomes.
+For example, a typical bacterial sequencing project may result in about a hundred contigs, ranging in length from a few thousand to a few hundred thousand nucleotides.
+For most genomes, the order of these contigs along the genome remains unknown.
+Needless to say, biologists would prefer to have the entire genomic sequence, but the cost of ordering the contigs into a final assembly and closing the gaps using more expensive experimental methods is often prohibitive.
+We can derive contigs from the de Bruijn graph, by picking out non-branching paths.
+In practice, biologists have no choice but to break genomes into contigs, even in the case of perfect coverage, since repeats prevent them from being able to infer a unique Eulerian path.
 * *error-free* reads
+  * in reality, we may perform an incorrect read.
+Since errors are independent, we may arrive at *bubbles* at the Bruijn graph.
+More formally, bubbles are short disjoint paths, shorter than some threshold length, that connect the same pair of nodes in the de Bruijn graph.
+The presence of bubbles clearly affects the correctness of our genome reconstruction.
-  * in reality *bubbles* of de Bruijn graph are possible
+  * A single rerror in read results in a bubble of length k in a de Bruijn graph.
-  * bubble detection (could be due to errors or due to actual mutations—learn to distinguish those cases)
+  * Therefore, we may want to perform bubble detection (could be due to errors or due to actual mutations—learn to distinguish those cases).
 * *known $k$-mer multiplicities*
-  * actually unknown but can estimate relative to the multiplicities of everything else (or average multiplicity)
+  * actually unknown but can estimate relative to the multiplicities of everything else (or average multiplicity).
+The multiplicity of a k-mer in a genome can often be estimated using its coverage.
+Indeed, k-mers that appear t times in a genome are expected to have approximately t times higher coverage than k-mers that appear just once.
+Needless to say, coverage varies across the genome, and this condition is often violated.
+As a result, existing assemblers often assemble repetitive regions in genomes without knowing the exact number of times each k-mer from this region occurs in the genome.
 * *distances* between reads within read-pairs are *exact*